Internet-Draft | Composite ML-DSA | December 2024 |

 The wire encoding of a Composite ML-DSA public key is:¶

-Since RSA and ECDSA component public keys are themselves in a DER encoding, the following ASN.1 structures show the internal structure of the various public key types used in this specification:¶
+Since RSA and ECDSA component public keys are themselves in a DER encoding, the following show the internal structure of the various public key types used in this specification:¶

 Some applications may need to reconstruct the SubjectPublicKeyInfo

 objects corresponding to each component public key.
-Table 1 or Table 2 in Section 7 provides the necessary mapping between composite and their component algorithms for doing this reconstruction.
-This also motivates the design choice of SEQUENCE OF BIT STRING
+Table 2 or Table 3 in Section 7 provides the necessary mapping between composite and their component algorithms for doing this reconstruction.¶

-When the CompositeSignaturePublicKey must be provided in octet string or bit string format, the data structure is encoded as specified in Section 5.3.¶
+When the CompositeMLDSAPublicKey must be provided in octet string or bit string format, the data structure is encoded as specified in Section 5.3.¶

 The following ASN.1 Information Object Class is defined to allow for compact definitions of each composite algorithm, leading to a smaller overall ASN.1 module.¶